ladenberger/BMotionStudio_Tutorial/README.md

 )
 ```

 The _update_ function is called whenever the model changes in state.
-Here is the starting point to interact with the model and send updates to the visualisation.
+Here is the starting point to interact with the model and to send updates to the visualisation.
 Any code in the __update__ function will be called whenever the model changes in state.
+The _tool_ argument is the access point to the running model.
+Every supported formal language has its own _ITool_ implementation.
+For instance, in case of an Event-B and Classical-B model you can access the Trace with _tool.getTrace()_.

 Of course you can use the entire function and feature range of Groovy.

 ### Evaluating Expressions and Predicates